tttor/ctrl-foundation/method/actor-critic/qprop_gu_2017.md

   * provides substantial gains in sample efficiency over TRPO with GAE
   * improves stability over deep deterministic policy gradient (DDPG)
 * Q-prop > (TRPO, DDPG)

+## background
+* benefits of DDPG are
+  * does not rely on high variance REINFORCE gradients and
+  * is trainable on off-policy, hence more sample-efficient than policy gradient methods

 ## comment
 * TODO: finish!